Kaltsoon/nosql/material/4-mongo-python.md

 # MongoDB with Python

-In the fourth section of the course, we learn how to use MongoDB with Python programming language.
+In the fourth section of the course, we learn how to use MongoDB with the Python programming language.
 During this section, you will learn how to build a database application using Python and the PyMongo library.

 ## PyMongo